VCCyberSec/RandomNumberGenerator/README.md

 RandomNumberGenerator
-This is a basic RNG used to generate numbers based on user input
+This is a basic RNG used to generate numbers based on user input.